Rising heat takes toll on Qatar’s outdoor workers

 Another source at the Accident Emergency ward commented on treatment procedures for heat exhaustion and stroke, saying:

-“For heat exhaustion, whose effects include generalized weakness, electrolyte imbalance, and muscle twitches, we hospitalize workers for 2-3 hours, give them fluids and hydrate them before discharging them with a medical leave of absence note.”
+“For heat exhaustion, whose effects include generalized weakness, electrolyte imbalance, and muscle twitches, we hospitalize workers for 2-3 hours, give them fluids and hydrate them before discharging them with a medical leave of absence note.”“For heat strokes, the procedure is much more serious.
+Patients are admitted to the ICU, where they are cooled down by machines and intubated.
+Unfortunately, this has a high fatality rate.”

 As temperatures across the country continue to soar, whether more companies take precautionary measures remains to be seen.